 The pleasures of cruising aboard Seabourn’s intimate ships are the focus of your Transatlantic voyage – you’ll have more time to indulge, mingle and unwind.

 It has been said the journey is the thing; that time is never really saved, it’s simply spent another way.
-Bring this wisdom to bear on the option of crossing the Atlantic on a Seabourn ship.
+Bring this wisdom to bear on the option of cruising across the Atlantic on a Seabourn ship.
 Nothing compels you to take such a voyage, except a need to get away.
 It fulfills that need well.
 Time saved returns no interest.
 Its only value is to be well spent.
-On a Seabourn ship, you can spend it on yourself, or you can share it.
+On a Seabourn cruise ship, you can spend it on yourself, or you can share it.
 Explore new topics with new friends, or get a good start on your bestselling memoirs.
 Rise early or sleep late.
 You can choose for days on end.
 That may be a fair definition of luxury.

 Often little more than a gateway to the Costa del Sol for sun-seeking vacationers, Malaga is a most interesting city in its own right.
 First settled by the Phoenicians, Malaga was held by virtually every ruling power in the Mediterranean at one time or another.
 Two Moorish fortresses, the 11th-century Alcazaba and the 14th-century Castillo de Gibralfaro still stand sentry above the harbor.
 Malaga was the birthplace of Pablo Picasso as well as the Malaguena style of flamenco.
 During your time here, you may wish to sample some of the sweet Malaga wine and excellent tapas for which the city is noted.
 Explore Condé Nast Insider Tips for Malaga